U.S. Citizen Services

 Notarial Services: Guides you through the various notarial services (affidavits, acknowledgements, certifications of true copies and authentications) that the Embassy provides.

 For visa issuances, some countries such as Saudi Arabia may request a letter from the Embassy stating the U.S. government has no objection to your travel.
 The U.S. government does not issue these types of letters – your passport is proof that the U.S. government does not object to your travel.
-However, we have prepared a general letter explaining this for those who may need it.
-Please download the letter from here and print it as needed for your visa application.
+However, a general letter explaining this for those who may need it.
+If advisable, please download the letter and print it as needed for your visa application.

 Other Services: Appointments for other services are available.
 Other services include but are not limited to: